 - School to be kept informed of any changes in this child or young person's management. - School exams or other assessment situations are associated with stress and increased risk of acute transient episodes of hypoglycaemia and hyperglycaemia that can affect performance.
 Specific arrangements may need to be in place for exams. - The CYP with diabetes may be encouraged to wear identification stating they have diabetes.
 These are in the form of a bracelet, necklace, watch or medical alert card. - There is no specific age at which a CYP with diabetes should be expected to take full responsibility for their diabetes in school. - Specific extra support may be required for the CYP regarding educational, social and emotional needs- for example: during periods of instability: during exams: catching up with lessons after periods of absence: and counselling sessions. - Storage of medication and supplies in school should be kept in line with local school policies.
-Teachers and school personnel have to be aware that the CYP with diabetes should have access to their devices and medication whenever needed.
+Teachers and school personnel have to be aware that the CYP with diabetes should have access to their devices and medication whenever needed. - This CYP may carry his/her mobile phone to access diabetes 'apps' to aid management in school. - This CYP will need to attend regular medical appointments.
+These should be classed as 'authorised absence' and excluded from any attendance monitoring. - A CYP with diabetes should be encouraged to be included in all activities in the educational setting.

-Please use the box below for any additional information for this CYP, and document what is specifically important for him/ her:
+Please use the box below for any additional information for this CYP, and document what is specifically important for him/her: